 Serve with the remaining fresh basil on top and lots of grated parmesan cheese.

-• If you want to take the sauce a step further in terms of flavor, instead of broth, add ½ cup of white wine.
+• If you want to take the sauce a step further in terms of flavor, instead of broth, add ยฝ cup of white wine.
 The alcohol will evaporate with the heat, and the wine will add another layer to the sauce.

 • Toss the roasted eggplant cubes in the sauce, cool, and use it whenever you need it over pasta, polenta, mashed potatoes, or anything else you might like.
-Add a little water to loosen up the sauce while heating on the stove or in the microwave.
+Add a little water to loosen up the sauce while heating on the stove or microwave.

-• For reheating with the pasta already in the sauce, add some water as needed to loosen up the sauce.
-Don’t overdo the water!
+• When reheating with the pasta already in the sauce, add water as needed to loosen the sauceโ€”don’t overdo the water!

 The Greek Foodie Logo.

-This delicious eggplant pasta with tomatoes and sweet sausage is perfect for a weeknight dinner—cooked with extra virgin olive oil and fresh basil.
+This delicious eggplant rigatoni with tomatoes and sausage is perfect for a weeknight dinnerโ€”cooked with extra virgin olive oil and fresh basil.

 5 from 10 votes